tanjilrahman321/nipro_psd_bt5/README.md

 ** X Small Screen: 50px

-Go to this linl to see the website: https://tanjilrahman321.github.io/nipro_psd_bt5/
+Go to this link to see the website: https://tanjilrahman321.github.io/nipro_psd_bt5/